Pontic Greeks: Architecture and settlements

 During the Empire of Trebizond, many new structures were built.
 One is Kiz Castle in Rize Province.
 The castle sits on an islet just off the Black Sea coast.
 According to Anthony Bryer, a British Byzantinist, it was built in the 1200s or 1300s on the order of Trapezuntine rulers.
 Zilkale Castle is another fortress in Rize Province.
 According to the same historian, it may have been built by the Empire of Trebizond for local Hemshin rulers.
 Yet another fortress, the Kov Castle in Gümüşhane Province, may have been built by Trapezuntine Emperor Alexios III.

 Alexios III, one of the last emperors under whom the Empire of Trebizond flourished, built Panagia Theoskepastos Monastery in the 1300s.
 It was an all-female monastery in Trabzon.
 The monastery may undergo restoration work to boost tourism.

 After Mehmed the Conqueror lay siege to Trabzon in 1461, the Empire of Trebizond fell.
 Many church buildings became mosques around this time, while others remained in the Greek Orthodox community.

 Pontic Greeks continued to live and build under Ottoman rule.
 For example, Pontians in Gümüşhane established the valley town of Santa (today called Dumanlı) in the 1600s.
 Even today, many of the stone schools, houses, and churches built by Santa's Greek Orthodox residents still stand.

 They weren't divorced from Ottoman society, however; Pontic Greeks also contributed their labor to Ottoman construction projects.
 In 1610, Pontians built the Hacı Abdullah Wall in Giresun Province.
 The wall is 6.5 km long.

 Trabzon remained an important center of Pontic Greek society and culture throughout Ottoman times.
 A scholar named Sevastos Kyminitis founded the Phrontisterion of Trapezous, a Greek school operating in Trabzon from the late 1600s to the early 1900s.
 It was an important center for Greek-language education across the whole Pontus region.
 Some students came from outside of Trabzon to learn there (one example being Nikos Kapetanidis, who was born in Rize).

 After the Ottoman Reform Edict of 1856 guaranteed more religious freedom and civic equality for the Ottoman Empire's Jews and Christians, new churches were constructed.
 One of these was the church at Cape Jason in Perşembe, Ordu Province.
 Local Georgians and Greeks built this church in the 1800s; it remains today.
 Another was the small stone church in Çakrak, Giresun Province.
 Still another was Taşbaşı Church in Ordu, built in the 1800s; after the Greek Orthodox were expelled from Turkey, it saw some use as a prison.
 Many other less-notable churches remain throughout the Pontus region.

 Some of the old houses once belonging to Pontic Greeks still stand.
 For example, Konstantinos Theofylaktos, a wealthy Greek, had a mansion built for him in Trabzon.
 It now functions as Trabzon Museum.

 Many structures have not survived to the present day.
 One example of this is Saint Gregory of Nyssa Church, Trabzon, which was dynamited in the 1930s to make way for a new building.

 Settlements

-Some of the settlements historically inhabited by Pontian Greeks include (current official names in parenthesis):
+Some of the settlements historically inhabited by Pontian Greeks include (current official names in parentheses):